efinauri/languria/README.md

     x => 2  // equivalent to x = max(x, 2)
     z =< 1  // equivalent to x = min(x, 1)

-You can specify the variable type for clarity.

-    int x = 1

-Languria is statically typed.
-If you wish to reuse a variable name to store the value of another type, you need the "into" keyword:

-    x into "2"

 ### PRINT